 Take a quick tour of the Northampton County Historic Court Green in Eastville with us!
 The Northampton Historic Preservation Society provides an overview of the historic buildings dating back to the 1731 Courthouse on this tour.
 In 1913, the organization’s founder saved three 18th and 19th century buildings on the Court Green from destruction, a 1731 Courthouse, a ca. 1800 Clerk’s Office, and a ca. 1814 Debtors’ Prison.
 In 2011, the 1899 Courthouse was restored and is now being used as a County Administration Office.
 It features a NHPS Exhibit Room and hallway display at the front of the building.
 These historical buildings make the Northampton County Historic Court Green one of the most intact in Virginia and the country.
 The Northampton County Court Green in Eastville is on both the Virginia Landmarks Register and the National Register of Historic Places.
 In addition, Northampton County is known for its unique records—the nation's oldest continuous court records.
-References to jails can be found in Northampton’s records beginning in 1632 and to the present day; no other Virginia county can make such a claim.
+Northampton’s records date from 1632 to the present day; no other Virginia county can make such a claim.

 Three hundred years reflecting the continuity of government can be found in Eastville, Virginia on the Northampton County Court Green.
 It includes the 1731 Courthouse, one of only a handful of colonial courthouses that survive in Virginia; the brick Clerk's Office dating to the late 18th century, a rare example of an early clerk's office with a flagstone floor and vaulted masonry ceiling; and a Debtor's Prison (ca. 1815) that has been called the state's best remaining example of its type and is essentially unchanged.
 The Debtor's Prison is a brick building with a heavy door, double-barred windows, and hand-wrought spiked nails.